Colonsay: The arts

-The 1945 film I Know Where I'm Going! directed by Michael Powell and Emeric Pressburger was principally shot on Mull and references the fictional "Isle of Kiloran", which was based on Colonsay.
+The 1945 film I Know Where I'm Going!, directed by Michael Powell and Emeric Pressburger, was principally shot on Mull and references the fictional "Isle of Kiloran", which was based on Colonsay.
 The American author John McPhee, descended from a Colonsay emigrant, spent a summer on Colonsay, out of which was published The Crofter and the Laird in 1969.

 In 2008, Colonsay hosted the first ever Ceòl Cholasa, the island's own folk festival.
 This has now become an annual event and has seen performances by numerous well-known artists including Phil Cunningham & Aly Bain, Karen Matheson, and Karine Polwart as well as performances from local island musicians.

 Since 2011 the island has held a three-week "Festival of Spring" annually in May.
 Its aim is to encourage tourism onto the island, with events and activities led by both local inhabitants and visiting guest "speakers/experts".
 A similar event occurs every autumn, called "Connect with Colonsay", which runs over a three-week period in October.

 In 2012 the island staged its first annual book festival which featured, amongst others, Alexander McCall Smith, James Robertson, and Scots Makar Liz Lochhead.
 The line up for 2013 was headed by crime writer Ian Rankin.

 Wildlife

 The island is home to a herd of wild goats, and is known for its bird life including black-legged kittiwakes, cormorants, guillemots, corncrakes and golden eagles.

-Colonsay and Oronsay are home to about 50 colonies of the European dark bee the Apis mellifera mellifera.
-The Scottish Government introduced the Bee Keeping (Colonsay and Oronsay) Order 2013 to prevent cross breeding with other honeybees (Apis mellifera) and to protect it from diseases common on the mainland.
+Colonsay and Oronsay are home to about 50 colonies of the European dark bee, Apis mellifera mellifera.
+The Scottish Government introduced the Bee Keeping (Colonsay and Oronsay) Order 2013 to prevent cross-breeding with other honeybees (Apis mellifera) and to protect it from diseases common on the mainland.
 From 1 January 2014 it has been an offence to keep any other honeybee on either island.
-The Environment and climate Change Minister Paul Wheelhouse MSP said: "The Bee Keeping Order illustrates how our non-native species legislation can be used to protect our native wildlife.
+The 'Environment and Climate Change' Minister, Paul Wheelhouse MSP, said: "The Bee Keeping Order illustrates how our non-native species legislation can be used to protect our native wildlife.
 The order is a targeted measure to protect an important population of black bees on Colonsay from hybridisation with non-native bees" (the "non-native species legislation" was used because Apis mellifera are considered to be non-native to Colonsay, but considered native to Scotland as it was the first honey bee to be introduced for use in beekeeping there).
 The bees on Colonsay are now referred to as the "Colonsay Dark Native Bee".
-They were collected from across Scotland in the previous thirty years, genetic analysis has shown Australian and New Zealand A. m. ligustica introgression.
+They were collected from across Scotland in the previous thirty years; genetic analysis has shown Australian and New Zealand A. m. ligustica introgression.